florianbehrens/DeCoF2/README.md

 As said, *parameters* are named values of a given, fixed type. *Commands* are special parameters without a value.
 They can be used so signal some event.
-Since parameters must have a parent, there are also *nodes* around, that can hold child parameters.
+Since parameters must have a parent there are also *nodes* around that can hold child parameters.

 Parameters can hold values of the following builtin types: